jm379/blog/posts/1-extending-ruby.md

 and C types and having to interpret and run line by line of code.

 There still room for improvements in the C code.
-By applying SIMD techniques, we can theoretically enhance performance by up to four times.
+By applying SIMD techniques, we can theoretically enhance performance by four times.
 Let's compare the implementation with the SIMD version and examine the differences between them.

 ```c